csuscholarworks/documentation/docs/setting2.md

 sidebar_label: Website Settings
 ---

-Your [library publishing contact](contacts.md) will work with the CSU’s Systemwide Digital Library Services to create an OJS account for your journal.
-Once that process is complete, you should familiarize yourself with the platform.
-The PKP’s [introduction](https://docs.pkp.sfu.ca/learning-ojs/en/introduction#ojs-features) to OJS provides a brief overview of the various features.

 ## Website Settings
 When finished with your journal settings, click Settings in the left sidebar, and select Website.
 You can again follow along with the [PKP documentation](https://docs.pkp.sfu.ca/learning-ojs/en/settings-website), which will help you customize the look and feel of your journal website.